 First and foremost, it is important to understand exactly what refinancing is before you decide whether or not it is good for you.
 Refinancing is an option open to those who meet the guidelines and the option allows you to receive a new interest rate on your loans.

 For example, if you currently pay 7.5% on your student loan, you can refinance and receive a new interest rate of 3.5%.
 This will save you a ton of money over time and it will also lower your monthly payments as well.
+This is especially helpful for those paying private student loan interest rates which tend to be higher than federal loans.

 Minnesota lawmakers have officially announced that they will be implementing a new program for students to refinance their student loans.
 This comes as a relief to those students who have been paying high interest rates on their loans.